acbsp/bonafide.guru/en/contents.rst

 “Thus Sarvabhauma Bhattacharya understood that Caitanya Mahaprabhu – is the very same Krishna and He came to teach the *bhakti-yoga* and process of the renunciation.
-Sri Caitanya Mahaprabhu taught the same philosophy of Bhagavad-gita.
+Sri Caitanya Mahaprabhu taught the same philosophy of Bhagavad-gītā.
 However He didn’t come as Krishna, but as a devotee of Krishna.
 Rupa Gosvami also appreciated Caitanya Mahaprabhu as the most munificent incarnation because He does not only give Krishna, but also pure love to Krishna. *Namo maha vadanyaya-krisna-prema-pradaya te*.
 In